 Click the search button

-Screenshot the results page using print to PDF
+Save the results page as a PDF, by using print to PDF

-Save the screening results as [Focal Entity/Counterparty Name]_OFAC Screening Results_[DD.MM.YYYY]
+Save the screening results as [OFAC Screening Results_Focal Entity/Counterparty Name]_[MM.DD.YYYY]

 If the search does not produce results, the Investigator will repeat the process for the remaining focal entity or sampled counterparties.
 NOTE: the minimum name score indicator must be reset to 90% after each search that produces results.
 It defaults to 100%